Authentication Overview

 • OAuth 2.0 Supported flows, including resource owner password flow, client credentials flow, and the interactive authorization code flow, and authorization code with PKCE flow.

 • Aprimo Authorization, oauth-like flows similar to the resource owner password flow and interactive authorization code flow.
 Aprimo Authorization should not be used anymore.
 Please plan around using our OAuth2.0 flows.
+If your integration already uses Aprimo Authorization please see this documentation.

 OAuth 2.0 token are supported by the Marketing Operations REST API, the DAM REST API, the DAM upload service, and the Reporting API